 After about an hour of walking, the scenery changes to something completely different.
 Now, there are no trees; only a variety of bushes in a gradient of greens and browns.

 Today I’m dressed with one more layer than yesterday.
-I can’t feel the altitude through the common altitude sickness, but I can feel it through the temperature change.
+I can’t feel the altitude through the typical altitude sickness, but I can feel it through the temperature change.

 The day proceeds for the most part like the day before.
 Talk and walk, though a bit less of talking to save our breath and energy.

 The hike during these past two days has not been challenging or strenuous at all.
-It is just a consistent tiring pace that goes for hours and hours, on a gently slopped uphill.
+It is just a consistent tiring pace that goes for hours and hours, on a gently sloped uphill.

-Still, the one thing I feared before the hike makes its appearance… The knee I injured a year ago in Honduras has decided to complain on me.
-The bending of my right knee sends an energy through my nerves that makes each step painful – more than the last.
-I try to dissimulate the pain by trying to limp the least possible, but trained eyes cannot be fooled that easy.
+Now, the one thing I feared before the hike makes its appearance.
+The knee I injured a year ago in Honduras is calling my attention.
+The bending of my right knee sends this energy through my nerves that makes each stepping painful – more than the last.
+I try to dissimulate the pain by limping the least possible, but trained eyes cannot be fooled that easy.
 Issa, our main guide, comes to me and discretely asks me if I’m fine.

-He looks at me with an “are you sure?” look, but lets it rest.
+He looks at me with an “are you sure?” look.
+He’s unconvinced, but lets it go.

 While I walk back to my hut, I can see far in the distance the noiseless thunderstorm that is covering Moshi.
 We are above those clouds by now, so I enjoy watching it rather than worry.
-Next, I load on painkillers and pray to God that my knee will not be the reason why I’m not making it to the top.
+Before heading to bed, I load on painkillers and pray to God that my knee will not be the reason I’m not making it to the top.

 Now I just have to wait and see… and rest.